CityGML goes INSPIRE

 CityGML is already used successfully in the EU Noise Mapping in North Rhine-Westphalia (NRW).
 Noise mapping is as well an INSPIRE thematic topic.
 Buildings, roads and railways are modelled three-dimensional to calculate the noise impact on the buildings and citizens (see CityGML Noise ADE of SIG 3D).
 The 3D visualisation and the rapid 3D data access via internet (web services) form a high advantage for the end users.
 The 3D data are provided via high performance web services (WFS-T, WCS).
 This technique is very successful in NRW so that the concept should be used as well for the implementation of INSPIRE data provision in NRW.

-Speaker of SIG 3D, Dr. Egbert Casper (Zerna Ingenieure GmbH),, www.sig3d.org.
+Speaker of SIG 3D, Dr. Egbert Casper (Zerna Ingenieure GmbH), email@example.com, www.sig3d.org.